Do you qualify for R&D tax credits or relief?

 What activities qualify as R&D?

-Typically companies that successfully qualify are undertaking development activities that involve them in advancing the capabilities of the technologies they use – such as software, hardware, machinery, equipment and physical materials – in order to be more successful in some way.
+Typically companies that successfully qualify are undertaking development activities to create new or significantly improved processes, materials, devices, products or services.
+Quite often their development activities will also involve advancing the capabilities of the technologies they use – such as software, hardware, machinery and equipment – all done in order to be more commercially successful in some way.

 For your development activities to be R&D: